William H. Dabney: Vietnam

 Dabney served two tours of duty in South Vietnam (RVN) during the Vietnam War.
 On his first tour from 1967 to 1968, he was in command of India Company, 3rd Battalion, 26th Marines, stationed on Hill 881 South during the Battle of Khe Sanh.
 Dabney was awarded the Silver Star for action on January 20, 1968, on Hill 881 South.
 In 2005, Dabney was awarded the Navy Cross for his actions on Hill 881 South from January 21 to April 14, 1968.
 He also received a Bronze Star Medal and a Republic of Vietnam Gallantry Cross for actions during that same time period.
 On his second tour from 1970 to 1971, he was a senior adviser for a Vietnamese Marine infantry battalion, Khe Sanh, South Vietnam.
 Dabney was awarded a second Bronze Star, two Navy and Marine Corps Commendation Medals, a Purple Heart Medal, and a second RVN Gallantry Cross.

 Post-Vietnam

 He received the Defense Meritorious Service Medal during his service as Chief of the Combat Operations Center, National Emergency Airborne Command Post, Offutt Air Force Base, Nebraska, 1980–1981.

-He received the Legion of Merit while serving as Commanding Officer, Headquarters Battalion, Headquarters, Marine Corps, Henderson Hall, 1984–1987.
+He received the Legion of Merit while serving as Commanding Officer, Headquarters Battalion, Headquarters, Marine Corps, Henderson Hall which is now is part of Joint Base Myer–Henderson Hall, 1984–1987.

 He also served as the Commandant of Cadets at Virginia Military Institute from 1989 to 1990 and was the Commanding Officer of VMI's NROTC Unit from 1987 to 1990.
 Dabney retired June 30, 1990.

 Death

-Dabney died February 15, 2012, at his home in Lexington, Virginia.
+Dabney died February 15, 2012, at his home, Mackey’s Tavern, in Lexington, Virginia.

-Decorations and awards

-Colonel Dabney's military awards include: